How much data do I need?

 What happens if I go over my data allowance?

 Going over your data allowance can be costly, as networks charge a premium for data usage outside of your regular plan.
-They usually charge at a rate of MB used.
+They usually charge per MB.

 Most networks will warn you when you are about to reach your data limit for the month, with potential options such as purchasing data add-ons.